 Candice Fox is an award-winning crime and thriller writer.
 Her latest novel is Fire With Fire, an edge-of-your-seat police thriller set in Los Angeles.
 Her other recent novels include 2 Sisters Detective Agency, her seventh collaboration with iconic crime and thriller author James Patterson, and The Chase, an electrifying cat-and-mouse thriller set in the Nevada desert, which was the winner of the Best Crime Book in the 2022 Ned Kelly Awards.
 With James Patterson, she is also the author of Gathering Dark, The Inn, Hush Hush, Liar Liar, Fifty Fifty, Never Never and Black & Blue.
 Described as “a brutal, action-packed and really hard-edged novel about a crime set in a FIFO mine in the outback,” Never Never hit number 1 in the New York Times bestseller list and around the world.

-Set in far north Queensland, Candice's Crimson Lake trilogy is a series of edgy suspense novels.
+Set in far north Queensland, Candice’s Crimson Lake trilogy is a series of edgy suspense novels.
 The books were published by Penguin Random House Australia, starting with Crimson Lake in 2017 (now a hit TV series called Troppo), followed up by Redemption Point in 2018, and the final instalment, Gone by Midnight, in 2019.
-Crimson Lake is currently being developed for television.

 Candice's novel Hades won the prestigious Ned Kelly Award in 2014.
 Its sequel, Eden, was published in January 2015 and also won the Ned Kelly Award in 2015.
 Book three in the series, Fall, was released in late 2015.
 Hades and Eden are international bestsellers – already translated into four languages.